-- 3.24 Provide telecommunicators access to emergency communications equipment training as approved in NCTCOG's Strategic Plan, or as determined by the Local Government. - 3.25 These telecommunicators shall be scheduled for their 9-1-1 equipment training within 120 days of their hire date - 3.26 Ensure that the 9-1-1 telecommunicators receive TDD/TTY training every six months as mandated by the Department of Justice.
-This can be achieved by completing the on-line TTY refresher modules within 45 days of issuance, or attend the 4 hour TDD/TTY course at NCTCOG, or Local Government hosted training. - 3.27 Ensure that 9-1-1 PSAP Supervisory personnel or designee attend tri-yearly training/meetings offered at NCTCOG to keep the PSAP updated on current events.
-A minimum of two meetings per year are required for each PSAP. - 3.28 Ensure that all telecommunicators have access to the NCTCOG 9-1-1 Training Website and abide by Texas Commission on Law Enforcement mandated rules and regulations for telecommunicator requirements. - 3.29 Ensure that all telecommunicator attend a 9-1-1 equipment and technology refresher course every 2 years.
+- Provide telecommunicators access to emergency communications equipment 3.24 training as approved in NCTCOG's Strategic Plan, or as determined by the Local Government. - Schedule these telecommunicators for their 9-1-1 equipment training within 120 3.25 days of their hire date. - Ensure that the 9-1-1 telecommunicators receive TDD/TTY training every six 3.26 months as mandated by the Department of Justice.
+This can be achieved by completing the on-line TTY refresher modules within 45 days of issuance, or attend the 4 hour TDD/TTY course at NCTCOG, or Local Government hosted training. - Ensure that 9-1-1 PSAP Supervisory personnel or designee attend tri-yearly 3.27 training/meetings offered at NCTCOG to keep the PSAP updated on current events.
+A minimum of two meetings per year are required for each PSAP. - Ensure that all telecommunicators have access to the NCTCOG 9-1-1 Training 3.28 Website and abide by Texas Commission on Law Enforcement mandated rules and regulations for telecommunicator requirements. - Ensure that all telecommunicator attend a 9-1-1 equipment and technology 3.29 refresher course every 2 years.